ConservationMetrics/gc-scripts-hub/f/connectors/mapbox/README.md

 ## Possible Extensions

-**Datasets:** In the future, we may consider using the Datasets API as a preliminary step before creating a tileset, if we determine that using [Mapbox Datasets](https://docs.mapbox.com/studio-manual/reference/datasets/) adds value for a given use case (for example, enabling GeoJSON downloads from Mapbox Studio).
+**Datasets:** In the future, we may consider using the Datasets API as a preliminary step before creating a tileset, if using [Mapbox Datasets](https://docs.mapbox.com/studio-manual/reference/datasets/) provides additional value for a given use case (for example, enabling GeoJSON downloads from Mapbox Studio).

 ## TODO